-Importantly, this part of the regime does not just apply to the acquisition of shares in a company, it applies also to the purchase of a wide range of assets including: intellectual property; any ideas, information or technique with industrial, commercial or other economic value; and land.
+Importantly, this part of the regime applies to the purchase of a wide range of assets including: intellectual property; any ideas, information or technique with industrial, commercial or other economic value; and land.
+So the new requirements are not just restricted to M&A deals.